syedraza22/ai-resources/README.md

-# AI Learning Resources and Tools
+# AI Resources and Tools

 ## Overview